aleksstevcic/Medals-AutoCleanup/README.md

 | timetodelete  | Delete files older than this number, in days | 7  |  No  |

-There is one thing to configure in MedalsRM.bat.
+There is one thing to configure in MedalsRM.vbs.
 It is required.

 CreateObject("Wscript.Shell").Run "**Replace everything between these quotes with the location to your bat file**", 0, False